Special Weather Statement issued for Briscoe, Floyd, Hale, Swisher by NWS - News Break

 Special Weather Statement issued for Briscoe, Floyd, Hale, Swisher by NWS

-Effective: 2021-05-27 21:31:00 CDT Expires: 2021-05-28 07:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
+Effective: 2021-05-27 21:31:00 CDT Expires: 2021-05-28 06:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Light accumulations of small hail will be possible.
-Consider moving to a sturdy shelter until this storm passes.
-Target Area: Briscoe; Floyd; Hale; Swisher SIGNIFICANT WEATHER ADVISORY FOR NORTHERN FLOYD...NORTHEASTERN HALE...SOUTHEASTERN SWISHER AND SOUTHERN BRISCOE COUNTIES UNTIL 715 AM CDT At 642 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Silverton to 11 miles northwest of South Plains to 5 miles south of Claytonville.
-Movement was east at 35 mph.
+Target Area: Briscoe; Floyd; Hale; Swisher SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN FLOYD...NORTHEASTERN HALE...EASTERN SWISHER AND WESTERN BRISCOE COUNTIES UNTIL 645 AM CDT At 614 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from Vigo Park to 7 miles north of Claytonville to near Kress.
+Movement was east at 30 mph.
 Nickel size hail and wind gusts up to 50 mph will be possible with these storms.
-Locations impacted include Silverton, Caprock Canyon State Park, Quitaque and South Plains.alerts.weather.gov
+Locations impacted include Silverton, Kress, Vigo Park, Mackenzie Reservoir and Claytonville.alerts.weather.gov